ART THAT MATTERSby Spannenburg.Art

 Die stille protes om gesien te word

-SPANNENBURG’S motivation for this exhibition is to document the transition from fear to active resistance.
+SPANNENBURG’S motivation for this work is to document the transition from fear to active resistance.
 By placing ZICO within the reeds, the artist highlights the subject's agency in navigating a world that often views his existence as an "ideology" rather than a biological reality.
 As ZICO reflects on the choice to continue visible acts of affection despite external hostility: I used to have a period when I didn't want to walk hand in hand anymore because of these kinds of comments.
 I was very shocked by those reactions.
 We decided together to continue with it.
 This work elevates a personal decision into a museal statement on the necessity of visibility.
 For the collector and curator, this piece stands as a testament to the endurance required to inhabit public spaces authentically.

 Visual Analysis